presence

 zinker goes on to say,

-"presence is the acquired state of awe in the face of an infinitely complex and wondrous universe. presence comes easier when we have already received approval and affirmation -- when our cup is full and we no longer need undue acceptance from anyone. presence is easier to experience when we learn to live with other people's pain and disappointments without having to save or rescue them. presence often comes when we are seasoned and older, when our hot longing has cooled down to a kind of warm, mellow glow."
+"presence is the acquired state of awe in the face of an infinitely complex and wondrous universe. presence comes easier when we have already received approval and affirmation -- when our cup is full and we no longer need undue acceptance from anyone. presence is easier to experience when we learn to live with other people's pain and disappointments without having to save or rescue them. presence often comes when we are seasoned and older, when our hot longing has cooled down to a kind of warm, mellow glow."and thomas says,

-"without that basic trust and knowing we continually need others to mirror our soul's potentials. when we are infants we need active mirroring and encouragement of those potentials, loving support so we can recognize and grow these essential forms. as we mature we are then able to integrate our deepest potentials as aspects of our identity."
+"without that basic trust and knowing we continually need others to mirror our soul's potentials. when we are infants we need active mirroring and encouragement of those potentials, loving support so we can recognize and grow these essential forms. as we mature we are then able to integrate our deepest potentials as aspects of our identity."and in regards to people who are in a state of presence, zinker says:

 "in a silent and subtle way, they are grounded and slow rather than light-headed and rushed. in this sate, our breathing is deep, full, even. our sense of time is slow and measured. our body-self is supported and aware...the silence of presence evokes liveliness in the system."